qunabu/SCORM-Serverless/README.md

 # SCORM-Serverless Proof Of Concept

-Here is a Proof Of Concept that SCORM packages can be rendered without the need for a Monolith serverside rendering SCORM LMS.
+Proof Of Concept proves SCORM packages can be rendered without the need for a monolith server side rendering LMS.

-What is does
+## What is does

 1. Registers simple Service Worker
 2. This app send to Service Worker ZIP url to download